sshakya01/tweedr/readme.md

 # HOMEWORK: Tweedr!!

 Let's make a cool new app called ***TWEEDR***!!
-Not Twitter, geez...
+Not Twitter, geez... 🙄

 An Express backend has already been provided for you, because we love you all very much.
 You will just need to create a React frontend for it.
 (You shouldn't need to modify anything in the Express backend, except to connect the React frontend.
 The model, controllers, etc. are all set up already.)

-You will continue working in your group for thi smini project.
+You will continue working in your group for this mini project.

-YOu know the drill:
+You know the drill:
 * nominate the Git Tzar
     * IMPORTANT STEPS FOR THE TZAR:
         * `clone` THIS repo directly onto your machine